sebastianbertoli/minimal-mistakes/_posts/2018-01-11-human-mobility.md

 ![jpg](/assets/images/posts/2018-01-11-human-mobility/fig_oneuser.jpg)

 In the figure above we have plotted six data points.
 Let us first focus on the three points in the upper right corner east of the *China Foreign Affairs University*.
-If you zooms-in on those points, you will thee that the user has stayed in close proximity of that location from `12:41` to `12:57`.
-Subsequently, the users moves south (`12:58`) to *Outer Fuchengmen Street* (`13:00`) and moves west (`13:02`) until he disappears from the frame.
+If you zoom-in on those points, you will see that the user has stayed in close proximity of that location from `12:41` to `12:57`.
+Subsequently, the user moves south (`12:58`) to *Outer Fuchengmen Street* (`13:00`) and moves west (`13:02`) until he disappears from the frame.

 The three points in the upper right corner should be a stop location.
 In other words, a location where a user (in this case a taxi) has stayed for some time.
 Unfortunately, the dataset does not yet have this information baked-in.
 That is why we will add this information in the next section.